nemozen/memane/index.md

 </div>

 * 400m from Embassy of UAE
+* 800m from Addis Ababa Golf Club
 * 1km from Embassy of Switzerland
 * 1km from Embassy of Republic of Korea
 * 2km from Torhailoch Light Rail station
 * 2km from International Community School
 * 5km from African Union.

-Each apartment features 2 bedrooms, 2 bathrooms, spacious living and dining rooms, a modern kitchen, and gorgeous natural light throughout.
+Each apartment features **2 bedrooms, 2 bathrooms**, spacious living and dining rooms, a modern kitchen, and gorgeous natural light throughout.

-The building is in a private compound with parking for up to 2 cars per apartment, 24x7 security with video monitoring, and has a finished roof deck with 360° views.
+The building is in a private compound with **parking for up to 2 cars per apartment**, 24x7 security with video monitoring, and has a finished roof deck with 360° views.

+Apartments are pre-wired with in-wall television cables (coax) connected to a rooftop satellite dish.

 If interested, please fill out the <a href="/form">rental inquiries form</a> or email memane@semret.org.